ARaveala/ft_transendence_dev_docu/Project_overview.md

 - Free cloud-hosted Docker: Replit, Gitpod, Render
 - Some services restrict container types or volumes — research platform capabilities before committing

-On the computers of your campus, you may access the container software in rootless mode for security reasons.
+On the computers of your campus, you may access the [container software in rootless mode](root_no_root.md) for security reasons.
 This could lead to the following extra constraints:
-✅ You can use Docker (or Podman, containerd)
-❌ But you won’t have root access
-✅ Your project must adapt to rootless-mode limitations, like:
-- No access to privileged host folders
-- Limited networking
-- No bind-mounted volumes between host & container unless permissions match
 • Your runtime needs to be located in /goinfre or /sgoinfre.
-• You are not able to use “bind-mount volumes” between the host and the container if non-root UIDs are used in the container.
+• You are not able to use “bind-mount volumes” between the host
-❌ You cannot use bind-mount volumes → Normally lets you share folders between host and container → With non-root container IDs, this is blocked in rootless mode
-But in rootless mode, the container UID can’t access host files via bind-mount. 🧠 → Instead, copy files into the image or use Docker volumes configured internally.

-Depending on the current requirements of the subject (highlighted in green above) and the local configuration in clusters, you may need to adopt different strategies, such as: container solution in virtual machine, rebuild your container after your changes, craft your own image with root as unique UID.
+Depending on the current requirements of the subject and the local configuration in clusters, you may need to adopt different strategies, such as:
-##### what
+- container solution in virtual machine
-- You might need to rebuild the container after config changes (no hot-reloading) modules
+- rebuild your container after your changes
+- craft your own image with root as unique UID.
   - Use a custom UID that mimics root inside the container → This means defining "USER root" or "USER 0" in the Dockerfile → But only if your platform allows it
--

  You will be able to choose the modules you want among a large list, but each module and mandatory element contains technical constraints you cannot bypass.
 So you can select the topics you like, but not technologies you like. **add tables for each modules with techincal constraints**

 Some modules may depend on others, some modules may conflict with